 The cost of a hiring a bad employee can cost your firm big dollars, cost customers, and affect other employees.
 A bad hire can also affect your small business more significantly than it can a larger business.

 According to a survey of employers, 41% of companies say that at least one bad hiring decision cost them in the range of $30,000.
-According to the same survey, 25% of companies surveyed indicated the cost of bad hire to be $60,000.
+25% of companies from the same survey estimate the cost of bad hire to be $60,000.

 What are the costs?

 The high costs are due to interview expenses like training and orientation, termination costs and legal costs if hire decides to sue.
 Mostly the high costs are due to repeating the hiring process.